Tracey7d4/weatherbot/README.md

 ### Conclusion

-   Now you have a bot handy to check for weather.
-Follow [this link](https://github.com/Tracey7d4/stockbot) for Stockbot that giving you stock values of some companies that you're interested.
+   Well done!
+Now you have a working bot handy for checking weather.
+Follow [this link](https://github.com/Tracey7d4/stockbot) for another amazing bot that allows you to quote stock price.

 ### API reference